justin-firestone/EclEmma-Lab/README.md

-# raik-383-testing-lab
+# RAIK284H Testing Labs
 ### Introduction

-This README documents the current labs that we have as part of this repository.
+There are two labs associated with this code:

 1. [Eclemma Lab](./labs/eclemma-lab.md)